IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 ---
 <details>
-<summary><b>Step 1.
+<summary><b>1.
 Create a new smart contract project</b></summary>

-The extension can generate a smart contract skeleton in your chosen Hyperledger Fabric contract language.
+The extension can generate a smart contract skeleton in your chosen Hyperledger Fabric supported programming language.
 This means you start with a basic but useful smart contract rather than a blank-sheet!

 For the purposes of this tutorial, we'll use TypeScript as the example language.